 Potential profit for collectors

 The other side of the equation is the collectors patronizing and buying the NFTs.
-It goes without saying that the financial aspect of NFT collectibles is fundamental to their popularity.
+In short, people like making money.
 The success of the most expensive NFT collections has led to a frenzy of speculation-driven NFT art creation and buying.
 As a result, NFTs work like any other speculative asset: Collectors buy them in the hope that their value will increase and they can sell them for profit.

 The public nature of the blockchain also brings along many benefits for NFT art creators and collectors alike.
 For creators, it’s easy to reward fans and collectors thanks to the record of transactions.
-Similarly, collectors have an easy way to look at the history of NFT artists before they buy their work.
-This also makes it easier for collectors to evaluate what a fair market price is for a given work.
-Thus they can make more informed buying decisions.
+Similarly, collectors have an easy way to look at the history of non-fungible artists before they buy their work.
+This also makes it easier for collectors to evaluate what a fair market price is for a particular piece of work.

-All in all, the field of NFT art is still young and developing in many interesting ways.
-Since investors are still pouring money into NFT projects, we can surmise that NFT art, along with other NFT use cases, will still grow and evolve.
-One thing’s for sure – art may have been the first significant target of NFT disruption, but it certainly won’t be the last.
+All in all, the field of NFT art is still young and developing. in many interesting ways.
+However, clearly NFT art, along with other use cases, will still grow and evolve.
+One thing’s for sure – art may have been the first significant target, but it certainly won’t be the last.